brownsys/systems-web/_projects/neural-arch-search.md

 ---
 layout: project-page
 title: Neural Architecture Search
-description: "Democratizating AI with AI"
+description: "building the AI that builds AI for various tasks"
 ongoing: true
 img: /assets/project_images/latent-actions-teaser.jpg
 main_image: /assets/project_images/latent-actions-teaser.jpg
 people: [ lwang53 ]
-papers: [ wang20nas ]
+papers: [ wang20nas ] [ linnanlamcts ]

 ---

 Artificial Intelligence (AI) is going to be the extension of our brains, in the same way as cars are the extension of our legs.
 It has already been an indispensable part of our life.
 Every day, AI navigates us to places, answers our queries, and recommends restaurants and movies.
 Overall, it amplifies what we do, augmenting our memory, giving you instant knowledge, allowing us to concentrate on doing things that are properly human.
 However, designing new AI models is still reserved for experts; and the goal of this research is to democratize AI, making it accessible to everybody, such that any person regardless of their prior experiences, and any company regardless of size can deploy sophisticated AI solutions with only a few simple clicks.